 We are available to answer any questions or concerns that you may have about your participation.
 For more information, please contact Rikke Rode at Rikke.Rode@vironet.com

-Virology Education is exploring options to integrate virtual elements into our live programs.
+HIV & Adolescence will be a hybrid workshop - this means that virtual participation will be available for those unable to travel.
 We hope that by diversifying the meeting structure, we will be able to welcome more audiences to this workshop who may encounter issues related to travel and/or health concerns.
 Please stay tuned for future announcements regarding the format of the International Workshop on HIV & Adolescence 2020.

 To stay updated on developments about this meeting, make sure you are signed up for our newsletter.